 It took a few attempts, but I finally landed on just the right texture and flavor for a beautiful “naked” wedding cake, one with no dairy.

 My wedding present to an incredible young woman I’ve known since she was an adolescent was to make her wedding cake.
-It is a great honor to be asked to create something so important for that festive day, and she made things quite easy by asking for a simple cake without a lot of fussy ornamentation –– just flowers and fruit.
-In fact, she wanted a “naked cake” which is quite popular right now, and for good reason –– they are unique, beautiful, and usually enhanced with flowers and fruit, giving them a more natural appearance.
+It is a great honor to be asked to create something so important for that festive day, and Mariah made things quite easy by asking for a simple cake without a lot of fussy ornamentation –– just flowers and fruit.
+In fact, she wanted a “naked cake” which is quite popular right now, and for good reason –– they are unique, beautiful, and usually enhanced with fresh and vibrant flowers and fruit, giving them a more natural appearance.

 There’s always a twist!